 The Smart City and the Always-Connected Inhabitants

 Smart city is a city ecosystem that uses Information and Communication Technologies (ICT), Internet of Things (IoT) sensors and optimization software to make it cleaner, safer, efficient and connected [1-5], and thereby provide value-added features for different city services and generate elevated wellbeing for its inhabitants; residents, workers and visitors.
-Today, to enjoy many innovative services, people must be digitally connected.
+Today, to enjoy and benefit from many innovative services, inhabitant must be digitally connected.
 Knowingly or not they share ever more information about themselves with the city’s services; they reveal their locations, habits, and needs.
 As we move toward realization of the smart city vision, it becomes ever more difficult to enjoy the city’s benefits without being connected, and eventually it may be impossible to live in the city without it.
 This increased connectivity and the obligation to share information, new non-written rule of smart city optimization, raise concerns regarding privacy, data security, safety and ethics.
 Prior work suggests that these problems should be addressed using holistic co- design approaches for city services, involving all city stakeholders [3].
 Our research raises a different question: in the era of always-connected cities; before we design for the city users we need to understand who are the “smart city users” and what are their characteristics?

 Usability Definitions